k8-g/T1A2-Portfolio/README.md

 **Mobile & Desktop views**
 - Some page's main content, as well as all navigation bars, have two separate CSS stylesheets that makes the pages responsive; to change what the user sees depending on the size of the screen they are viewing from.
-This is labeled as 'mobile view' and 'desktop view' and is utilised in the following pages; About page, Projects overview page, and Blogs overview page.
+This is labeled as 'mobile view' and 'desktop view' in the code and is utilised in the main content of the following pages; About page, Projects overview page, and Blogs overview page.

 **Buttons**